ACT test scores for US students drop to new 30-year low - The Boston Globe

 She’s looking at schools including the California Institute of Technology, which implemented a five-year moratorium on the standardized test score requirements during the pandemic.
 Denise said she knows the school is not considering scores but she doesn’t want to limit her options elsewhere.

-Of students who were tested, only 21% met benchmarks for success in college-level classes in all subjects.
-Research from the nonprofit shows students who meet those benchmarks have a 50% chance of earning a B or better and nearly a 75% chance of earning a C or better in corresponding courses.
+Of students who were tested, only 21 percent met benchmarks for success in college-level classes in all subjects.
+Research from the nonprofit shows students who meet those benchmarks have a 50 percent chance of earning a B or better and nearly a 75 percent chance of earning a C or better in corresponding courses.